August 19, 2017

 I’ve outlined causes and the prognosis here.
 This post prescribes the specific remedies.

-By a cure I mean having a light pad for life – a pad that is likely dry on most days.
+Note: By a cure I mean having a light pad for life – a pad that is likely dry on most days.
 I’d personally be happy with such a remedy.
-Addendum 20 April 2018: I’ve been <10ml average for nearly a month now.
-Totally manageable.
-But I’d like to see it come down to zero, if possible.
+From around early April 2018 I’ve been at around 10ml per day for nearly a month now.
+Manageable, but I’d like to see it come down to zero, if possible.

 Added on 20 April 2018: By now I have a clear theory of the remedy.
 And that is pretty similar to the concept which underpinned my cure for RSI.
 THE BODY IS AN EXTREMELY DYNAMIC entity.
 Imagine 200 bones that would otherwise fall apart, being tied together with hundreds of thousands of muscles and nerves.
 The body has an EXTREMELY SENSITIVE micro-adjustment mechanism.
 Every force you apply interacts with ALL parts of the body (including organs) in some way or other.
 Everything adjusts all the time.
 This is totally dynamic.